These questions and answers are intended to clarify the Student Sexual Misconduct Policy. They do not represent official Duke University policy.

 A: Being accused of sexual misconduct can be a difficult experience.
 The university provides a number of supports to respondents to help them manage during and after the disciplinary process.
 These include CAPS, DukeReach, the Director for Title IX Compliance, Disciplinary Advisors, community resources, academic accommodations, and housing accommodations, as appropriate.

-A: After it receives a report, the Office of Student Conduct typically meets with a complainant and respondent separately in order to review the disciplinary process and to hear an overview of each party's account of the incident.
+A: After it receives a report, the Office of Student Conduct typically meets with a complainant and respondent separately in order to review the disciplinary process and to hear an overview of each party's account of the incident, inviting them to each submit a written statement detailing their account of the incident.
 Immediate, interim, and/or long-term measures may also be discussed.
 The Office of Student Conduct may use any information gleaned through this and/or subsequent meetings with the complainant/respondent in the disciplinary process.

 If the Office of Student Conduct determines further investigation is warranted, it will refer the report to the Director of Title IX Compliance, who will assign the case to an investigator from the Office for Institutional Equity.
-The investigator interviews witnesses, collects additional information, and submits a written report of relevant information to the Office of Student Conduct.
+The investigator will interview the complainant and respondent, who will be invited to provide the names of witnesses that they would like the investigator to interview.
+After collecting information, the investigator will submit a written report of relevant information to the Office of Student Conduct.
 The Office of Student Conduct will review the report for completeness and relevance and direct further investigation as necessary before the report is shared with the complainant and respondent, who will have an opportunity to respond in writing to the report.

 A: The university will not share any information about an investigation or hearing with the public, unless as required as part of a court proceeding.
 All participants (including the complainant and respondent, witnesses, advisors, and members of hearing panels) in any part of the investigation or hearing process should respect the privacy of the proceedings and circumstances giving rise to the report.